-Consultation with the State Historic Preservation Office (SHPO) and Tribal Historic Preservation Office (THPO), US Fish and Wildlife Service, and other entities or agencies is an ongoing process that does not begin or end with individual projects.
-It is a continuing discussion in which information or ideas are exchanged.
+Consultation with the SHPOs and THPOs, USFWS Ecological Services Field Offices, and other entities or agencies is an ongoing process that does not begin or end with individual projects.
 Consultation can take place on an informal basis for most of the EA process, but formal consultation is required for compliance with some regulations.
-Consultation is required for federally listed endangered and threatened species or migratory birds (USFWS), and for impacts related to aquatic resources, floodplains, and wetlands (U.S. Army Corps of Engineers).
+Consultation is required for federally listed endangered and threatened species, and migratory birds (USFWS), and for impacts related to aquatic resources, floodplains, and wetlands (U.S. Army Corps of Engineers).
 It is also advisable to consult with state fish and game agencies when proposed actions may affect wildlife and fish habitat or populations.

-The IPMT initiated consultation in November and December of 2010 with letters to agencies having jurisdiction over park resources.
-The IPMT divided the parks into clusters by state or area/districts, such that one letter went to each agency office with multiple parks listed as participants in the request for consultation.
-This reduced the amount of paperwork for both parks and the consulting agencies.
-The agencies were invited to consult with the individual parks in their jurisdiction and the IPMT to handle park specific issues.
-An example of the request for consultation appears in Appendix E.

-Copies of letters responding to this initial consultation appear in Appendix E. The concerns and considerations went into the development of the alternatives and the listing of impact issues and topics to be analyzed in the environmental consequences.
+The EPMT initiated consultation through External Scoping in November and December of 2010 with letters to agencies.
+The EPMT divided the parks into clusters by state or area/districts, such that one letter went to each agency office, even when multiple parks were within there area of concern.
+The agencies were invited to consult with the individual parks in their jurisdiction and the EPMT to discuss park specific issues.
+Copies of letters responding to External Scoping appear in Appendix E. The concerns and considerations from External Scoping went into the development of the alternatives and the listing of impact issues and topics to be analyzed in the environmental consequences.

 The relationship between parks and their SHPO or THPO involves communication beyond that for most agency consultation.
 The NPS and SHPO or THPO work closely together at all times to ensure the preservation of archeological, ethnographic, and historic resources.
-Therefore, the IPMT initiated consultation on the programmatic approach to this IPMP/EA, but further consultation is ongoing to cover individual work plans.
+Therefore, the EPMT initiated consultation on the programmatic approach to this IPMP/EA, but further consultation is ongoing to cover individual work plans.

-The parks provided documentation of consultation in which the IPMT did not directly participate for inclusion in the EA.
-The IPMT analyzed the results of consultation and used this analysis in the final EA.
+The parks provided documentation of consultation in which the EPMT did not directly participate for inclusion in the EA.
+The EPMT analyzed the results of consultation and used this analysis in the final IPMP/EA.
 Appendix E contains consultation information and the complete list of consulting agencies.

-Consulting agencies received a letter requesting review of the draft IPMP/EA sent form the Heartland Network IPMT on December 3, 2012.
+The Heartland Network EPMT Consulting agencies sent letters requesting review of the draft IPMP/EA to the same agencies on December 3, 2012.
 The letter cited the location of a digital copy of the document for download.
 It also requested review and consultation by January 17, 2013.
 Agencies are generally given 30 days review time, but because of the length and breadth of this document, the time was extended to 45 days.
-Results of consultation on the draft IPMP/EA from the 45 day period are within this draft.
-The consultation comments were also recorded and responded to in the NPS PEPC software.
-Consultation remained open during the public comment period as well with agencies invited to review the revised draft.
-Details of analysis of consultation will appear in the Appendix E of the final draft of this IPMP/EA.
-Compliance documentation becomes part of the permanent record of decision.
+Several agencies did not respond in the review period.
+Unresponsive agencies, bound by regulation or agreement to respond, were notified by email thata response had not been received by January 14, and response by March 14, 2013 was requested.
+Results of consultation on the draft IPMP/EA were entered into PEPC, and were summarized in the final IPMP/EA.
+Many recommendations were applied to the final IPMP/EA.
+The IPMP/EA was well received and agencies concurred with the findings.
+The USFWS and the state SHPOs generally agreed with the findings, but requested that they be consulted on work plans that could affect resources under their jurisdiction.
+Consultation remained open during the public comment period.